 Conditions were bleak on this stretch of wasteland behind Belgrade's railway station, where around 1,000 young men from Afghanistan and Pakistan were living rough in derelict warehouses.

 There have been refugee camps in the Calais area of Northern France for about 20 years, but none as large or as visible as the informal settlement known as the 'Jungle'.

-Eglinton Hotel in Salthill, Galway, on the West Coast of Ireland, was once a popular seaside resort hotel, with an epic view across Galway Bay towards the Clare Hills and the Aran Islands.
-Since 2000 it has been a Direct Provision centre, housing families from many different countries seeking asylum.
+Eglinton Hotel in Galway, on the West Coast of Ireland, was once a popular seaside resort hotel, with an enviable view across the bay towards the Clare Hills and the Aran Islands.
+Since 2000 it has been a Direct Provision centre, housing people from many different countries seeking asylum.

 Born out of Marisa Garreffa's "Rituals of Healing" series, in which she explores through live ritual her own history as a survivor of violence, Marisa and I reflected on traces and residues of trauma, creating images that spoke directly to memory: fragments, elements, emotions and echoes.

-A former airline pilot and self-taught musician, Maestro Armand Diangienda followed his dream and created a symphony orchestra within his local community in Kinshasa, one of the poorest cities in the world.
+A former airline pilot and self-taught musician, Conductor Armand Diangienda followed his dream to create a symphony orchestra within his local community in Kinshasa, Democratic Rupublic of Congo.

 The Theyyam artists are in a trance when they begin their ritual performances.
-As they circle the temple compound, surveying the audience, the Oracle leads a hypnotic dance around the glowing embers.
+The Oracle, or 'Revealer of Light' leads a hypnotic dance around the fire, accompanied by pulsating drums.
+As the Theyyams circle the temple compound, surveying the audience, the flames burn with increased vigour.
+The atmosphere is edgy and intense.